thierbig/EpochAuthenticHD/README.md

 In the epoch_live (WoW folder) folder, extract the .mpq files into the Data folder and the Icons folder into the Interface folder.

-WARNING: If your PC isn't that strong, do not use extract the HD Icons!
+**WARNING: If your PC isn't that strong ore feel you want more FPS, do not use/extract the HD Spells/Items Icons!**

 ## 1. Epoch / WotLK MPQ Setup (Just for reading information)